joshuahamlet/astro-markdown/src/pages/resume.md

 <details open>
   <summary class="drawLine"></summary>

+- Oversaw two direct reports, providing mentorship and feedback to ensure optimal performance.
+- Managed and organized accounts receivable documentation using Notion, ensuring accurate records for training and reference.
+- Successfully trained and onboarded a new AR team post merger ensuring a seamless transiton and integration of processes.
+- Generate monthly and ad hoc reporting.
+Moved towards a streamlined reporting structure by utilizing Data visualization and reporting tools.
+Revenue, Aging.
 - Managed all invoicing activities.
 Monthly volume average 200+ invoices at $4M Revenue and $3.6M Passthrough.
 THis included various streams and pricing structures.
 - Point of contact for revenue items during annual audit.
-- Oversee 2 direct reports
-- Generate monthly and ad hoc reporting.
-Moved towards a streamlined reporting structure by utilizing Data visualization and reporting tools.
-Revenue, Aging.
 - Preparation of month end close package
-- Monitor AR inbox
 - Prepare monthly journals including accruals, deferred revenue, bad debt, reviewing entries for passthrough.
 - Onboarded new clients
 - Assisted with AR items for due diligence during investment.
 Mid month close.
 Cash projections.
 - Maintained collections procedures.
 Reporting on aging
-- Managed all invoicing activities.
-Monthly volume average 200+ invoices at $4M Revenue and $3.6M Passthrough
 - Maintained schedules for deferred revenue and bad debt
 - Coordinated with AP on joint tasks passthrough billing streamlining
 - Streamlined invoicing